bo-codes/filmb0/README.md

 Comment Model

 There is a table in the filmb0 database for comments.
 This table has columns for imageId because each comment pertains to a specific image that was posted, and a userId which ties the given comment with the creator of said comment.
 This table gives us the ability to populate our image page with comments that were made and tied with that specific image.
 The list of comments for the given image is updated as comments are deleted or added.

+To view all tables implemented in the project click the following link: [dbSchema](https://github.com/bo-codes/film-b0/wiki/dbSchema)